acuna-public/Storager/README.md

 # Storager
-Storager is a elegant and lightweight library for clouds and local storages:
+Storager is an elegant and lightweight library for clouds and local storages:

 - Google Drive
 - Dropbox